 dandruff, and hair loss.

 Advanced Aromatherapy: The Science of Essential Oil Therapy: The camphor chemotype helps with neuromuscular problems and releases tension.
 The cinoele chemotype is stimulating and promotes digestion.
 The verbenone chemotype is regenerating for the skin and reduces mucus.

 Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine, rosemary is warm, pungent, and stimulating.
 The essential oil is a tonic for yang energy, promotes the circulation of Qi-energy and blood, energizes the Qi-energy of the heart.
 "Reinforcing the Heart and empowering the Mind (Shen), rosemary oil helps to boost the confidence and morale of those who lack faith in their own potential."
 The oil's energy is warm and dry and rosemary's main element is fire.

-Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Psychologically, rosemary stimulates the mind and promotes alertness, motivation, and self-confidence.
+Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Psychologically, rosemary aromatherapy benefits are to stimulate the mind and promote alertness, motivation, and self-confidence.
 Physically, the essential oil restores, stimulates, and warms hypotonic/weak and asthenic/cold conditions.
 In Traditional Chinese Medicine the essential function of the oil is to tonify the Qi, warm the interior, and strengthen the Shen.